sylvaindecout/jooq-handson/doc/conclusion.md

 Most who have worked on legacy applications will relate to the fact that the part of the code that uses the ORM is often one that tends to get especially hard to maintain:

 * It is a prime source of bugs, one that is prone to many regressions.
+* It is often poorly tested, if at all.
 * It often mixes with the business logic.
 In some cases, it is even completely coupled with it.
 * Too many developers only have a superficial grasp of how to use it properly.